MoonLight314/MoonLight314.github.io/_posts/2021-05-13-Making_TFRecord_EN.md

 ### 2.1 Filtering Image File

-* 아래 Function으로 걸러내도록 하겠습니다.
+* I'll filter them by the below function.